How to Install Free SSL with Let's Encrypt on Ubuntu

 sudo certbot --apache -d your-domain.com -d www.your-domain.com

 Replace your-domain.com with your actual domain.
 The -d flag specifies each domain the certificate should cover.
-You can list multiple domains on a single certificate.
-Certbot will ask for your email address during the process, which is used for expiry warnings.
+You can include multiple domains on a single certificate.
+Certbot prompts for your email address during the process, which is used only for expiry notifications.

 If you prefer to obtain the certificate without modifying your web server configuration, use certonly mode instead: